-Free STEM Camp for High School Girls in Philadelphia, Wilmington
+Free STEM Camp for High School Girls in Philadelphia, Pennington, NJ, Wilmington, DE

-A free, 7-week immersion camp to teach high school girls about computer science and tech jobs will be held in Philadelphia and Wilmington, DE this summer.
-Deadline is apply is March 15
+A free, 7-week immersion camp to teach high school girls about computer science and tech jobs will be held in Philadelphia, Pennington, NJ and Wilmington, DE this summer.
+Deadline is apply is March 13, 2020 with an early-acceptance deadline of Feb.
+14, 2020.

 Girls Who Code is once again sponsoring the program for rising junior and senior girls.
 It runs from 9am to 4 pm Monday through Friday.